 The side hop is a powerful mix of a pedal kick optimised for height and a bunny hop to tuck.

 It combines the body language of both techniques with extra momentum sideways so that you land on the obstacle next to you.

 Nicolas Agyemang pulls his bike up to land on top.

 There are plenty of variations and subtleties around the side hop, but learning the "plain vanilla" version with both wheels on the ground will help you understand all the basics.

 What's more, starting with both wheels on the ground, you don't have to struggle on the rear wheel, it is somehow easier on muddy terrain, and you can take advantage of both wheels to push-up on the ground before take-off.

-You should end up with your arms stretched, your bum over the rear wheel ready to transfer all the compression over the rear tyre.
+You should end up with your arms stretched, your bum over the rear wheel ready to kick into your front pedal for a full jump extention.

 Crouch to compress both tyres before you jump.

-You are ready to take-off when your arms are fully stretched again after a full extension standing on the rear wheel.
+You are ready to take-off when the bars are to your abdomen, arms fully stretched after a full extension standing on the rear wheel.